andrewbenington/ShareQuote/README.md

 # ShareQuote

+## This project is archived

-Sharequote is a Flutter based Quote Sharing application for friend groups and communities.
+Sharequote is a Flutter based quote sharing application for friend groups and communities.

-## Getting Started

-All you have to do it just do the thing <3